daos-stack/daos/docs/user/container.md

 - cksum (`DAOS_PROP_CO_CSUM`): the type of checksum algorithm to use.
   Supported values are adler32, crc[16|32|64] or sha[1|256|512].
 By default,
-  checksum is disabled for new containers.
+  checksum is enabled for new containers using crc32.
 - cksum\_size (`DAOS_PROP_CO_CSUM_CHUNK_SIZE`): defines the chunk size used for
   creating checksums of array types. (default is 32K).
-- srv\_cksum (`DAOS_PROP_CO_CSUM_SERVER_VERIFY`): Because of the probable decrease to
+- srv\_cksum (`DAOS_PROP_CO_CSUM_SERVER_VERIFY`): verify the checksum on an
-  IOPS, in most cases, it is not desired to verify checksums on an object update on the server side.
-It is sufficient for the client to verify on a fetch because any data corruption, whether on the object update, storage, or fetch, will be caught.
-However, there is an advantage to knowing if corruption happens on an update.
-The update would fail right away, indicating to the client to retry the RPC or report an error to upper levels.
+  object update on the server side.
+This is enabled by default.
+Verifying checksums on update allows to pro-actively detect corruption over the wire and retry the RPC from the client, but has an impact on IOPS.

 For instance, to create a new container with crc64 checksum enabled and checksum verification on the server side, one can use the following command